It’s no wonder mothers are burning out bigger than ever.

 Not based on what’s happening on social media or what our mummy/daddy friends are doing.

-All you do is close your eyes, find a peaceful moment, and visualise the future version of yourself in the best way possible.
+It’s a visualization exercise I often do to get into a better frame of mind.
+All you do is close your eyes, find a peaceful moment, and visualize the future version of yourself in the best way possible.

 Think about:

-- What you want to do in 5 years’ time and who with?
+- What do you want to do in 5 years, and who with?

-- What are your children saying about you?
+- What are your children saying about you at that time?

 - What activities are you doing or working on?

-Spend a few moments getting clear on your future self, and this will largely help you in the now.
+Spend a few moments getting clear on your future self, which will help you in the now.

-It’ll give you a different picture on your circumstances, putting you into power and ownership over your life.
+It’ll give you a different picture of your circumstances, putting you into power and ownership over your life.

 Parent-Child Relationships

-The most important aspect of parenting is the relationship you build with your child.
+The most important aspect of parenting is your relationship with your child.

-(As a new mom it can be hard to know if what you’re doing this right.
-If this is you – I recommend you read this.)
+(As a new mom, it can be hard to know if what you’re doing is right.
+If this is you – read this new mom survival kit post.)

 One shift for me is when I find myself getting frustrated.
 Being home alone all day looking after two little ones can take its toll.
-I always ask myself ‘what would effective parents do right now?’
+I always ask myself, ‘What would better parents do right now?’

 And I found the answer to be… They take time out.

+Also, asking your child how they feel is a great idea.
 I’m always reflecting, asking myself, ‘What did they just hear?
-How did I just make them feel?’
+How did I make them feel?’

-This helps me be a better mother, hands down.
+This helps me be a better mom to my kids, hands down.

 Healthy Habits

 I worry about you!
 Their mother.
-Because these are my thoughts about modern motherhood.
+These are my thoughts about modern motherhood.

 - The health of the mother.
-Her sanity, her happiness, her physical body and her health are a result of how she’s feeling right now, and who knows how this may affect her in the future?
+How she’s feeling right now affects her sanity, happiness, physical body, and health, and who knows how this may affect her in the future.

-- The mother’s memories of this precious time of life with her children in 50-60 years time from now.
+- The mother’s memories of this precious time of life with her children are 50-60 years from now.

 - The children.
 What will they remember from their mum feeling this way?
 And how’s it impacting them?

-If there is any area of life where you want to do some goal setting, make it your OWN health and wellbeing.
+If you want to do some goal setting in any area of life, make it your OWN health and wellbeing.

-Take the focus off your kids, and redirect that focus to yourself.
-Believe me; your kids will reap the rewards, as will you.
+Take the focus off your kids and redirect it to yourself.
+Believe me, your kids (and you) will reap the rewards.

-Here are some journal questions that might help you get started on this process of ditching parenting goals and objectives, and instead, liberating yourself and enjoying the freedom that comes with it!
+Here are some journal prompts that might help you start ditching those parenting goals and objectives and instead liberating yourself (and enjoying the freedom that comes with it!)

 - How do I want my children to think of me?